quandelaa/quandelaa/README.md

-* Do something bro..
-* get out of bed and do something
+get out of bed and do something

-### my own projects that i'm currently building/maintaining:
+### currently building:
 - pitt
 - gauss
-- poop ??

-### STUFF

-- i like movies but am still a beginner